 - Long-term athletic development programs should accommodate for the highly individualized and non-linear nature of the growth and development of youth.

 - Youth of all ages, abilities, and aspirations should engage in long-term athletic development programs that promote both physical fitness and psychosocial well-being.

-- All youth should be encouraged to enhance physical fitness from early childhood, with a primary focus on motor skill and
+- All youth should be encouraged to enhance physical fitness from early childhood, with a primary focus on motor skills and muscular strength development.

-- The youth athlete should participate in physical activities that help reduce the risk of injury to ensure their on-going
+- Youth athletes should participate in physical activities that help reduce the risk of injury to ensure their ongoing participation in sport.

 - The youth athlete will be provided with a range of training modes to enhance both health and skill-related components of fitness.